hasan-htp/hasan-htp/README.md

 ## about me
-- Fluent in C, C++.
+- Fluent in C and C++.
 Good in Rust.
 Familiar with Dart, Python, Matlab, HTML, CSS and JS.
-Curious about Go and Zig.
+Curious about Zig, Odin and Go.
 - Embedded software, system programmng, Linux, kernel, networking, robotics, wireless, sensors, electronics, web dev, some machine and deep learning.

 ## more about me